nanowireUK/azure-iiot-edge-hol/modules/adx.md

 ## Steps

-1. Deploy an `Azure Date Explorer Cluster` service in your resource group (This may takes some time)
+1. Deploy an `Azure Date Explorer Cluster` service in your resource group (This may take some time)
 1. Visit the Eventhub Namespace of your Resource Group
     1. Click on your EventHub and add a Consumer Group `opc-data`
 1. Visit the IoT Hub of your Resource Group